Taapeli/isotammi-addons/source/SuperTool/README.md

 ## Saving the query as a script file

 You can save the query in a file with the "Save" button and load it from a file with the "Load" button.
 With this you can save useful queries and also distribute them to other Gramps users.
 These files are also called script files.
 They are text files that can also be edited with an external editor.
+Be careful not to mix spaces and tabs though.

 ## Saving the query as a custom filter

 You can also save the query as a Gramps custom filter that is then immediately available to use in the Filter gramplet on the Gramps sidebar.
 The supplied title will be used as the filter name.
-Naturally the filter does not include the display list (Expressions to display) but is does inlude the initialization statements, the statements to execute for every object and of course the filter expression itself.
+Naturally the filter does not include the display list (Expressions to display) but it does include the initialization statements, the statements to execute for every object and of course the filter expression itself.

 This can be used to create more complicated filters than is possible with the regular filter editor and built-in rules.